pvl/blog4/content/blog/YouSim; Explore The Multiverse of Identity.md

 Those commands act as prompts for the simulator: "Simulator Claude."
 Telling it how to find, alter, direct, etc the person you're simulating.
 If you don't know what to do, just hit `return`, and "Searcher Claude" will step in to guide the current sim.
 Or use the `/help` command for some generative inspiration.

 To begin, enter any name (e.g. Socrates, Zaphod, the xenomorph).
 Then the `/locate` command will run automatically, and after that you're ready to steer.
+If the sim isn't going the way you want, just alter it!
 Hard refresh if you hit a bug.

 Join us [in Discord](https://discord.gg/plasticlabs) to swap sims, screenshots, & ASCII art.